Top Democrat accuses Trump of "purging" intelligence community

 WASHINGTON — President Donald Trump is conducting a "purge" of the intelligence community, the ranking Democrat on the Senate Intelligence Committee says in a letter obtained by NBC News that echoes concerns raised by his House counterpart.

-In the letter to acting DNI Richard Grenell, Sen. Mark Warner of Virginia expresses dismay about the recent firing of the inspector general of the intelligence community.
-That move came on the heels of Trump ousting the director of national intelligence and his deputy, and the head of the National Counterterrorism Center and his deputy.
+In the letter to Richard Grenell, the acting director of national intelligence, Sen. Mark Warner of Virginia expresses dismay about the recent firing of the inspector general of the intelligence community.
+That move came on the heels of Trump's ousting of the director of national intelligence and his deputy, along with the head of the National Counterterrorism Center and his deputy.

-"You explicitly committed to us that you were undertaking a review of ODNI, but that we should "[Re]st assured that this review is not an effort to purge ... the ODNI, as some have erroneously suggested,'" Warner wrote in the letter, dated April 9.
+"You explicitly committed to us that you were undertaking a review of ODNI, but that we should '[Re]est assured that this review is not an effort to purge ... the ODNI, as some have erroneously suggested,'" Warner wrote in the letter, dated Thursday.
 "However, a mere 10 days later, that is exactly what is occurring."

-Warner asked Grenell whether Trump consulted with him about the firing of Inspector General Michael Atkinson, which the president later said was because of Atkinson's handling of the whistleblower complaint that sparked Trump's impeachment.
+Warner asked Grenell whether Trump consulted with him about the firing of Michael Atkinson, the intelligence community's inspector general, or ICIG, which the president later said was due to Atkinson's handling of the whistleblower complaint that sparked his impeachment.

 Click here to read Warner's letter

-On Tuesday, House Intelligence Chairman Adam Schiff, a California Democrat, sent Grenell a similar letter, accusing Grenell of "undermining critical intelligence functions."
+On Tuesday, House Intelligence Committee Chairman Adam Schiff, D-Calif., sent Grenell a similar letter, accusing him of "undermining critical intelligence functions."

 Click here to read Schiff's letter